 In a large bowl, fold the spinach puree into the cooked orzo.
 Add wilted spinach, artichokes, roasted garlic cloves, cheeses, parsley, and remaining 1 tablespoon lemon juice.
 Toss to combine and season with salt and pepper to taste.

-Serve immediately or cover and store in the refrigerator for up to 5 days.
+Serve immediately or cover and store in the refrigerator for up to five days.
+Enjoy.